 These email management tips aren’t part of the Inbox Zero approach.
 But they’ll help you get through your inbox twice as fast:

 Inbox Zero tip #1: Keyboard Shortcuts

 Want to fly through your inbox?
 Ditch the mouse.

-When it comes to keyboard vs mouse, your mouse can only go so fast.
-In most interactions, you'll be faster if you use keyboard shortcuts instead.
+When it comes to keyboard vs mouse, all that pointing and clicking slows you down.
+You'll be much faster if you use keyboard shortcuts instead.

-Here’s how to turn them on in Gmail:
+Here’s how to enable keyboard shortcuts in Gmail:

-- In the top right, click Settings > See all settings.
+- Click on Settings (gear icon) > See all settings.

 Done!
 Head back to your inbox.
 Hit C to compose a new email: